 Adding a note of caution about fakes may seem surprising, as many of these cargoes have only been on the market for a relatively short time.
 In fact the first Vung Tau Cargo fakes came on to the market several years ago, although they were rather crudely potted and much too heavy.

 However, I was recently shown some fakes that were quite well potted.
 The glaze had even been lightly etched with acid to imitate the saline and physical deterioration that occurs on genuine shipwreck ceramics.
 It would clearly be inappropriate to provide more details here.
-Suffice it to say that any person familiar with originals would have realised they were fakes.
+Suffice it to say that any person familiar with originals would have realized they were fakes.

 I was vetting an antiques fair in 2007 when I came across a group of blue and white porcelain apparently from the Vung Tau Cargo.
 They looked very convincing, they even had barnacles on them.
 The barnacles had clearly grown on the porcelain but they were still fakes !